rbrummer-jhb/jsforce-tester/README.md

 ## Summary Info

-Here is example CustomLabel summary info from my dev org
+Here is example CustomLabel summary info from my dev org.
+There are seven items: two that I created and five from the Profile2PermSet managed package.

+Take special note of the filename property; here it's telling us that all CustomLabel xml will be in a single file "CustomLabels.labels".
+This is **not always the case**; you must understand the inbound file structure.

 ```javascript
 [